Dario Bova: Early career

-Born in Caserta, Campania, Bova started his career at Campania side S.S.C.
+Born in Caserta, Campania, Bova started his career at the Campania side S.S.C.
 Napoli.
 In 2003, he graduated from Primavera under–19 team and left for Serie D side Faenza.
-After the bankrupt of Napoli in 2004, he left for Serie C2 club Imolese.
+After the bankruptcy of Napoli in 2004, he left for Serie C2 club Imolese.
 With Imolese, he was a regular starter of the team, and earned a call-up to Italy U21 B team for 2005 Mediterranean Games, and for a preparation match against Serie D Best XI.
 He played the match against Morocco and on the bench against Libya.

 He also selected to annual Serie C Quadrangular Tournament, but for Serie C2/B U21 representative team in February 2005.

 Cesena

 In July 2005, he was signed by Serie B club Cesena.
-In although not a regular of Cesena, he also received a call-up from Italy under-21 Serie B representative team in November 2005, for a training camp and against Pro Patria's youth team (Berretti team).
+Although not a regular of Cesena, he also received a call-up from Italy under-21 Serie B representative team in November 2005, for a training camp and against Pro Patria's youth team (Berretti team).

 In January 2007, he was loaned to Serie C1 side Grosseto.
 In January 2008, he was loaned to Serie C2 side South Tyrol.